-Identification of customers’ requirement and to satisfy their needs by providing quality product or service is the ultimate prioritization of any industry.
-Before developing or improving the product or service quality the marketers feel the necessity of market segmentation to determine customers’ needs and demands.
-Though market segmentation is an old trick and has been used by the marketers since the late 1990s, still increasing population, rapid changing of customers’ preferences and easily availability of competitive substitutes in domestic and global markets stress the importance of segmentation in any business.
+Identification of customers’ requirements and satisfying their needs by providing quality product or service is the ultimate prioritization of any industry.
+Before developing or improving the product or service quality, the marketers feel the necessity of market segmentation to determine customers’ needs and demands.
+Though market segmentation is an old trick and has been used by marketers since the late 1990s, still increasing population, rapid changing of customers’ preferences and easily availability of competitive substitutes in domestic and global markets stress the importance of segmentation in any business.
 Gradually it becomes a critical step in a marketing plan.

 What is Market Segmentation?

 Basically, ‘segmentation’ coins the meaning of division or bifurcation of a large unit into various small units with almost or less similar characteristics.
 Market segmentation is the process of bifurcation of the entire consumer market into subgroups or segments based on various characteristics such as preferences, needs, demands, and locations.
 Each segment has differentiation, and members of any particular segment share similar features or at least one commonality among them.

 Market Segmentation Basis is essential for marketers to strategize their marketing campaigns.
 It helps in grouping similar characteristics potential consumers rather than classifying them individually.
 Even it advantages marketers to use their resources and time efficiently to make strategies.

 An unsuccessful marketing campaign may the cause of the failure of a business.
 Segmentation of consumers reduces the risk factor of campaigning rather than promoting it generically for all kinds of consumers.
 Marketers do the segmentation on the basis of their gathering information related to the characteristics of consumers.
 Basically, they divide the consumers to generate a custom marketing mix for each segmented group and nurture them accordingly.